EternalBlue445/Daymate-django/README.md

    - Wait for 1 minute.
 Render will then restart the servers.
 When backend and frontend both are running then change locations to see new recommendations.

 # How you gonna know that backend is running?
+   - Backend has 2 endpoints ('/','api/weather/{city}')
-"https://daymate-django.onrender.com/" will return -> {"status": "running", "message": "API is live!"} this json response.
+   - So, to see if it is running or not just go to -> "https://daymate-django.onrender.com/" will return -> {"status": "running", "message": "API is live!"} this json response.

 # Live Urls
  - Frontend(live):  https://daymate-s7gj.onrender.com